Double Copy for Celestial Amplitudes: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Tim Adamo, Agnese Bissi, Cindy Keeler, Sebastian Mizera, Sabrina Pasterski and Piotr Tourkine for discussions, and the Centro de Ciencias de Benasque Pedro Pascual where this work was initiated for its hospitality.
-This research is supported in part by U.S. Department of Energy grant DE-SC0009999 and by funds provided by the University of California.
+This research is supported in part by U.S. Department of Energy grant DE-SC0009999, funds provided by the University of California and the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 852386).